TheOtherRolesAU/TheOtherRoles/README.md

 #### Prop Abilities:
 - Invisibility: As a disguised Prop, become invisible for x seconds.
 - Speedboost: Move faster for x seconds.
+- Disguise: While near a usable object, press the button to disguise as the displayed object!

 **NOTE:**
 - The Report button lights up, but cannot be pressed.
 - Hunters can vent
 - The Kill Button and Vent Button are permanently enabled, so that you cannot use them to check if there is a prop nearby
 - The Kill Button can always be pressed, but you can also miss if no Prop is nearby.
 The cooldown can be configured for hits and misses seperately.
+- Usable prop objects are: All task consoles as well as many objects (rocks, snowpeople, barriers, beds, tables, ...)
+- Any object on **LevelImposter** maps, that contains `liprop` in its name and has a `SpriteRenderer` (+ Sprite) will be usable as a prop too!

 ### Game Options